NightMachinery/stochastic/coronavirus/model.md

 #### Having sick neighboring regions

 We can add neighboring regions to `Place.receivesInfectivePressure` (with weights that model, e.g., contact), and then check those neighbors density of sick people (calibrated by their weight) in `Person.changeState`, and adjust the probabilities of getting sick accordingly.

+#### Running out of ventilators

+Adding a function `simulateVents` to `Place.startActions` that checks density of sick people against `Place.healthSystemScore` and increases `Place.baselineInfectionProbability`.
+We then have to incorporate the information of `Place.baselineInfectionProbability` in `Person.changeState`.

+#### Effective treatment

+We can add a sizable probability in `Person.changeState` to change state to `recovered` if `Place.hasEffectiveTreatment`.
+We can further set `Person.nonResponsiveTo: enum(Treatments)[]` to model specific patients responding only to a some treatments.